 The FEOL and the BEOL are tied together by the MOL.
 The MOL is typically made up of tiny metal structures that serve as contacts to the transistor’s source, drain and gate.
 These structures connect to the local interconnect layers of the BEOL.
 While cell size is scaling, the number of pins to connect to remains roughly the same – meaning that access to them is more challenging.

-As device scaling continues to 3nm and below, the processing of each of these modules comes with many challenges – forcing chip makers to move to new device architectures in the FEOL, as well as to new materials and integration schemes in the BEOL and MOL.
+As device scaling continues to 3nm and below, the processing of each of these modules comes with many challenges.
+This forces chip makers to move to new device architectures in the FEOL.
+And to new materials and integration schemes in the BEOL and MOL.

 State-of-the-art mainstream technologies and their scaling bottleneck